Unfinished Vs Prefinished Wood Floors

 Because unfinished flooring must be sanded, all boards will be sanded even with the adjacent boards.
 After the floor is complete, you should be able to slide a nickel across the surface without it jumping around much (We don’t actually recommend doing that as you could scratch the wood).
 The idea is that the hardwood floor looks like a seamless surface.

-Two drawbacks to using unfinished flooring:
+There are two main drawbacks to using unfinished flooring::

 - Sanding and finishing can be time consuming

-- Without proper dustless equipment, it can be messy (Check out Our Dustless Sanding page)
+- Without proper dustless equipment, it can be messy (check out Our Dustless Sanding page)

 - No onsite sanding or finishing is needed